-- For front panel connections, first squeeze the rubber strain relief near the front panel to disengage the slot, and slide the strain relief back along the microphone cord. - For both connections, squeeze the plastic tab on the microphone plug towards the plug to unlock it while gently pulling the plug outwards.
-If the plug does not come out easily, the tab has not released correctly and should be squeezed again.
+For front panel connections, first squeeze the grommet to disengage it from the slot then slide it along the microphone cord.

+For both connections, squeeze the microphone plug's plastic tab towards the plug to unlock it while gently pulling on the microphone cable.
+The plug should release from the socket.
+If the plug does not come out easily, the tab has not been release fully-squeeze the tab again.